-I would venture to say that the quality and depth of our relationships are directly correlated to the quality of our lives.
+I would venture to say that our relationships' quality and depth are directly correlated to the quality of our lives.
 I certainly find this to be true in my massage therapy practice.
 When I'm truly connecting with a client, I feel that relationship grow.
-It becomes deeper, stronger and more long-lasting.
-Conversely, when I just coexist with a client, I don't feel as connected or effective in the therapy I provide.
+It becomes deeper, stronger, and more long-lasting.
+Conversely, when I coexist with a client, I don't feel connected or effective in the therapy I provide.

-Recognizing that a lack of intent would diminish my ability to nurture each individual client's needs, I made a choice to actively foster relationships of meaning.
-I asked myself "How do I deepen my relationships with clients instead of just maintaining them?"
+Recognizing that a lack of intent would diminish my ability to nurture each client's needs, I actively foster relationships of meaning.
+I asked myself, "How do I deepen my relationships with clients instead of just maintaining them?"
 This is some of what I have found:

-Please share your thoughts and any strategies that aid you in creating meaningful relationships with the clients you work with.
+Please share your thoughts and any strategies that help you create meaningful relationships with the clients you work with.